junxit/us-congress-bills-117/bill.md

 ## § 4.
 Programs to promote mental health among the health professional workforce

-Subpart I of part E of title VII of the Public Health Service Act (42 U.S.C..
+Subpart I of part E of title VII of the Public Health Service Act (42 U.S.C.
 294n et seq.) is amended by adding at the end the following:

 > ## § 764.
 Programs to promote mental health among the health professional workforce
 >